32 Aerodynamics of Finite Wings

 (51) \begin{equation*} C_{D_{i}} = \frac{ {C_L}^2}{\pi \, AR_{\rm eff} \, e} \end{equation*}

-While winglets presents some additional surface area to the flow and increase the profile (non-lifting) drag somewhat, the benefits are realized over the range of lift coefficients during flight, as shown in the figure below.
-Lift-to-drag curves for airplanes tend to be quite “peaky,” although the range of lift coefficients at which the highest lift-to-drag ratios can be maintained and even be widened by sedulous airfoil and wing design.
-In this regard, the ability to maintain aerodynamic efficiency over a wider range of airspeeds, weights, and altitudes can be realized.
+While winglets present some additional surface area to the flow and somewhat increase the profile (non-lifting) drag, the benefits are realized over the range of lift coefficients during flight, as shown in the figure below.
+Lift-to-drag curves for airplanes tend to be quite “peaky,” although the range of lift coefficients at which the highest lift-to-drag ratios can be maintained and even widened by sedulous airfoil and wing design.
+In this regard, the ability to maintain aerodynamic efficiency over a broader range of airspeeds, weights, and altitudes can be realized.

-The improvements in the lift-to-drag ratio obtained using a winglet may be small but fuel savings over the life of the aircraft can be significant.
+The improvements in the lift-to-drag ratio obtained using a winglet may be small but fuel savings over the life of the airplane can be significant.

-While the increase in lift-to-drag ratio using a winglet may only be a few percent relative to a baseline wing, the reductions in thrust required for a given airspeed can translate in substantial reductions in fuel burn during each flight.
-The actual fuel savings will depend on the type of aircraft, the length of the flight, and the typical operating conditions.
+While the increase in lift-to-drag ratio using a winglet may only be a few percent relative to a baseline wing, the reductions in thrust required for a given airspeed can translate into substantial reductions in fuel burn during each flight.
+The actual fuel savings will depend on the airplane type, the flight length, and the typical operating conditions.
 However, studies and industry data have shown that winglets can provide significant fuel savings.
-For example, a Boeing 737 equipped with blended winglets has been reported to achieve fuel savings of around 4% on average compared to the same aircraft without winglets.
-Similarly, Airbus A320 aircraft fitted with winglets have shown fuel savings in the range of 3% to 4%.
+For example, a Boeing 737 equipped with blended winglets has been reported to achieve an average fuel savings of around 4% compared to the same airplane without winglets.
+Similarly, Airbus A320 airplanes fitted with winglets have shown fuel savings from 3% to 4%.
 Additionally, winglets can extend the flight range and/or increase payload capacity.

-While these performance benefits and resulting fuel savings might seem relatively modest, considering the high fuel consumption of commercial aircraft and the large number of flights they operate, even a small percentage improvement in fuel efficiency can result in significant cost savings for airlines.
-Over the life of a commercial jetliner, which can exceed 25-years, the fuel savings can translate into millions of dollars for just one airplane.
+While these performance benefits and resulting fuel savings might seem relatively modest, considering the high fuel consumption of commercial airliners and the large number of flights they operate, even a slight percentage improvement in fuel efficiency can result in significant cost savings for airlines.
+Over the life of a commercial jetliner, which can exceed 25 years, the fuel savings can translate into millions of dollars for just one airplane.
 Therefore, fuel savings for a fleet of airliners in just one airline can reach into the tens or even hundreds of millions of dollars per year.

 Effects of Compressibility & Wing Sweep

-One issue that must be remembered is that the drag of a wing increases quickly as the flight Mach number approaches transonic conditions, a result of the development of shock waves and wave drag.
+One issue that must be remembered is that a wing’s drag increases quickly as the flight Mach number approaches transonic conditions, a result of the development of shock waves and wave drag.
 However, such effects are difficult to generalize because the drag depends critically on the specific wing geometry (especially its thickness and sweepback angle) and operating lift coefficient.

 The figures below show representative wind tunnel measurements of the minimum (non-lifting) drag on semi-span wings with different sweepback angles, \Lambda, and different thickness-to-chord ratios, t/c.
 The transonic and supersonic drag will be minimized for a given sweepback by using as thin a wing as possible, bearing in mind that this may not be possible in practice for structural reasons.
-However, even with a thin wing, there are still significant benefits to be realized by using sweepback, especially in the supersonic regime.
+However, even with a thin wing, significant benefits can still be realized by using sweepback, especially in the supersonic regime.

 The effects of thickness sweepback angle on the non-lifting drag of a semi-span wing in transonic and supersonic flow.